 Marianne herself is less of a character and more of a series of clichés.
 She is strange and Not Like Other Girls in high school; later, at university, she is intense and damaged.
 The novel tentatively touches on darker aspects of Marianne’s life, but is not truly concerned with fleshing out these parts of her story- instead, Rooney prefers to flit from one trauma to the next without any real resolution.

 The success of Normal People hinges on how much you empathize with Connell and Marianne, and whether you believe in their romance or not.
 Unfortunately, the novel fails on both counts.
 Connell and Marianne are both ordinary and pretentious, but the novel is steadfast in its belief that they are unique and extraordinary in a world populated by “normal people.”
 This is the only explanation given to why the pair is originally drawn to one another in high school, and why they keep coming back to one another throughout the years.
 Perhaps it is because they are both equally insufferable.

 This is a novel for and about people who think of themselves as “intellectuals,” who spend their time discussing politics as if it were theoretical, who talk about Proust and Kafka as though they are obscure writers, and who scoff at those that do not share these interests.
-It is a novel for privileged, educated liberals to read about “damaged poor people” (this is in quotes because neither Connell or Marianne is as dark as the book imagines them to be, nor is any character anything less than middle-class), so as to proclaim empathy and knowledge about the experiences of other socioeconomic backgrounds.
+It is a novel for privileged, educated liberals to read about “damaged poor people” ironic, considering neither Connell or Marianne is as dark as the book imagines them to be, nor is any character anything less than middle-class), so as to proclaim empathy and knowledge about the experiences of other socioeconomic backgrounds.